-Founded in 2014 by violinist Phillip Granell, Phaedra has evolved from its early days as a string quartet to a collective of like-minded performers, drawn from London’s diverse musical landscape.
-The ensemble is co-directed with composer Jamie Hamilton.
+Founded in 2014 by violinist Phillip Granell, Phaedra has evolved from its inception as a string quartet to a larger collective of like-minded performers, drawn from London’s diverse musical landscape.

-Previous performances include Kings Place, The Barbican, Kammer Klang @ Cafe Oto, Royal Festival Hall & Purcell Rooms, The Royal Opera House, NYU Arts Center (Abu Dhabi), and La Seine Musicale (Paris).
-They have been broadcast on BBC Radio 3 and Resonance.fm.
+Previous UK performances include Kings Place, The Barbican, Kammer Klang @ Cafe Oto, Royal Festival Hall & Purcell Rooms, The Royal Opera House, and internationally at NYU Arts Center (Abu Dhabi), and La Seine Musicale (Paris).
+They have been broadcast and performed live on BBC Radio 3 and Resonance.fm.

 Their ongoing VOX project explores the radical use of the human voice in music and performance, leading to a dozen new collaborative commissions and two concert series, featuring guest artists such as Heloise Werner (The Hermes Experiment), Neil Luck, Laura Moody and Bastard Assignments, alongside performances of Jennifer Walshe, Florent Ghys, Cassandra Miller, David Lang, and many others.